“Home isn’t where you’re from, it’s where you find light when all grows dark.” ~Pierce Brown

 “Thanks.”
 A thought occurred to her.
 “Just one second, haan.”

 She looked around and found a small stone.
 She picked it up and threw it at the front glass of the truck.
-The glass shattered.
+The glass cracked.

 She laughed and got inside the car.